 Make sure to check with your local transit authorities about the rules related to the use of e-scooter as and on public transit.

-Age Restrictions for E-scooters
+Age Restrictions for Riding Electric Scooters

 In most places, there will be an age restriction for riding an e-scooter.
 Since these are automated vehicles, children below a specific age may not be allowed to ride them.